6 Ways to Get Healthy Hair

 Read my affiliate policy.

-Wellness Mama » Blog » Beauty » 5 Ways to Improve Hair Naturally
+Wellness Mama » Blog » Beauty » 6 Ways to Get Healthy Hair

-Of course, some of the post-pregnancy shed is entirely hormonal and somewhat inevitable, but I’ve found some tips that seem to help promote hair growth and improved follicle strength.
-I also wonder if these tips help baby’s hair growth in utero, as my kids have all come with a LOT of hair, especially my 4-year-old (her hair is in the picture above and she was three when taken!)
-Her hair has always been naturally thick, curly and easy to work with.
-In fact, she was born with almost two inches and I’ve now cut off over 16 inches of her still waist-length hair!
+I also wonder if these tips help baby’s hair growth in utero.
+My kids have all come with a LOT of hair, especially my daughter (her hair is in the picture above and she was three when taken!).
+Her hair has always been naturally thick, curly, and easy to work with.
+In fact, she was born with almost two inches.

-Either way, these natural tips are also good for the body in other ways, so there isn’t much to lose.
-Have you ever done anything to help improve hair growth?
-Please share your tips below!
+These natural tips also benefit the body in other ways, so there isn’t much to lose!

-Foods like meats, fish, eggs, and especially bone broths (see below) are excellent for hair growth.
-These foods also contain necessary fats that help promote healthy hormones (see below) and healthy hair!
+Foods like meats, fish, eggs, and especially bone broths are excellent for hair growth.
+These foods also have necessary fatty acids to promote healthy hormones and scalp health.

-Some vitamins help promote hair growth- most notably: Vitamin C and Biotin.
-The body needs Vitamin C to produce collagen, which is necessary for healthy hair and skin.
-Vitamin C also helps with iron absorption, which promotes hair growth (plus it is an immune booster!).
-Since the body can’t manufacture Vitamin C , it is one vitamin that must be obtained from food or supplements.
-Foods like citrus, broccoli and spinach all contain Vitamin C.
+Some vitamins help promote hair growth, most notably vitamin C and biotin.
+The body needs vitamin C to produce collagen, which is necessary for healthy hair and skin.
+Vitamin C also helps with iron absorption, which promotes hair growth (plus it’s an immune booster!).
+Since the body can’t make vitamin C it’s one vitamin we have to get from food or supplements.
+Foods like citrus, broccoli, bell peppers, and spinach are good sources.

-Biotin (and other b-vitamins) can also promote faster and stronger hair growth, and it is also good for the skin.
-Biotin is a water soluble B-Vitamin that is also used in proper digestion of fats and sugars.
-Eggs, nuts, berries, fish and some vegetables all provide Biotin, though in small amounts, so sometimes a supplement can be helpful.
+Biotin (and other B vitamins) can also promote faster and stronger hair growth.
+Plus it’s great for skin care too.
+Biotin is a water-soluble B vitamin our bodies use to digest fats and sugars.
+Eggs, nuts, berries, fish, and some vegetables all provide biotin in small amounts.
+Sometimes a supplement can be helpful to boost levels.

 3. Up the Gelatin

-I’ve posted before about the many benefits of Gelatin, including its support of healthy hair, skin and nails.
-Gelatin is one thing I make sure to consume daily in some form, either in bone broth or gelatin powder (or both).
+I’ve posted before about the many benefits of gelatin and why it’s great for healthy hair, skin, and nails.
+Gelatin is one thing I eat daily in some form, either in bone broth or gelatin powder (or both).
 From a previous post:

-Hormones are often a major cause of hair loss or poor hair growth and unfortunately, there can be many causes of hormone imbalance.
+Hormones are often a major cause of hair loss or poor hair growth.
+Unfortunately, there can be many causes of hormone imbalance.
 This is also the reason for hair loss after pregnancy.
-Of course, some steps can be taken to improve hair while working to balance hormones, and these are my top tips for balancing hormones naturally.
+We can take steps to improve hair while working to balance hormones (here are my top tips for naturally balancing hormones).

 5. Use the Right Products

 Another option is a natural clay-based shampoo like this one.
 I’ve tried it myself and had great results.
-They don’t lather like traditional shampoos but get my hair clean, nourish my scalp, and are pH balanced for hair.
+They don’t lather like traditional shampoos but get my hair clean, nourish my scalp, and are pH-balanced.

 Experiment and see what works for you!